dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Ceil.md

 </div>
 ## Results

-The data type of the returned value is a [`DOUBLE PRECISION`](sqlref_datatypes_doubleprecision.html) number.
+The data type of the returned value is a &nbsp;[`DOUBLE PRECISION`](sqlref_datatypes_doubleprecision.html) number.

 The returned value is the smallest (closest to negative infinity) double